 The antennas used in the magnetic DPC system are three-arm spiral antennas.

-Spiral antennas belong to the class of “frequency independent” antennas, characterized by very wide bandwidths and compact size.
-They were invented in the mid-1950s by wrapping the arms of a simple dipole antenna around each other to form a spiral.
+Spiral antennas are special type of antennas, characterized by compact size and very wide bandwidths.
+They were invented in the mid-1950s by wrapping the arms of a simple antenna around each other to form a spiral.

-Spiral antennas – due to their very wide bandwidth and compact size – are widely used today in the defense and communication industry for sensing applications including military aircrafts, landmine detection, GPS receivers, satellite communications networks.
+Such antennas are widely used today in the defence and communication industry for sensing applications including military aircrafts, landmine detection, GPS receivers, satellite communications networks etc.

-Our magnetic DPC system uses three-arm spiral antennas, however other types of spiral antennas with one, two, three, four or more arms can also be built and utilized.
+The magnetic DPC presented here uses three-arm spiral antennas, however other types of spiral antennas can also be constructed.

-The filtered signal can easily be visualized on a spectrum analyser, a special instrument used for visualizing high frequency signals.
-Depending on the instrument and measurement type, filtered-out frequencies show up on the screen either as sharp peaks or valleys.
-Please see below some actual pictures of the final filtered signal showing up as narrow pin-type signals on the screen.
+The filtered signals can easily be visualized on a spectrum analyser, a special instrument used for visualizing high frequency signals, where the filtered-out frequencies show up on the screen as sharp peaks.

 Here are some pictures of actual DPC systems showing some of the internals.